UFC Fight Night: Rozenstruik vs. Gaziev: Predictions & Analysis

 A few statistical edges stand out.
 Gaziev throws significantly more leather — a 6.3 sig. strike per minute gap.
 Gaziev is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Rozenstruik has tighter striking defense, making opponents miss more often.

 The Pick: Shamil Gaziev over Jairzinho Rozenstruik.
-The model gives Gaziev a slight nod at 55% — this could easily go either way.
+The model gives Gaziev a slight nod at 56% — this could easily go either way.
+Notably, the betting market has Rozenstruik at 37% implied while our model sees 44% — a 7-point disagreement that could signal value.

 Vitor Petrino vs Tyson Pedro

-Stylistically this is Petrino's wrestler game against Pedro's knockout artist approach.
-Petrino looks to close distance and put the fight on the mat, while Pedro is patient on the feet, timing counters and loading up when he sees openings.
+Stylistically this is Petrino's all-rounder game against Pedro's knockout artist approach.
+Petrino is comfortable adjusting on the fly, mixing strikes and grappling as openings appear, while Pedro is patient on the feet, timing counters and loading up when he sees openings.
 Historically these archetypes are dead-even when they collide.

 A few statistical edges stand out.
 Pedro throws significantly more leather — a 0.9 sig. strike per minute gap.
 Petrino is far more active with takedowns, averaging 4.3 more per 15 minutes.
 Pedro has tighter striking defense, making opponents miss more often.